alibaba/react-intl-universal/README.md

 ```

 ### Helper
-[react-intl-universal](https://www.npmjs.com/package/react-intl-universal) provides a utility helping developer determine the user's current locale.
+[react-intl-universal](https://www.npmjs.com/package/react-intl-universal) provides a utility helping developer determine the user's `currentLocale`.
 As the running examples, when user select a new locale, it redirect user new location like `http://localhost:3000?lang=en-US`.
 Then, we can use `intl.determineLocale` to get the locale from URL.
 It can also support determine user's locale via cookie, localStorage, and browser default language.
 Refer to the APIs section for more detail.

 ## APIs Definition